 IR2/CR2 – Child of a U.S. Citizen

 Who is eligible?
 U.S. citizens may be eligible to sponsor a spouse and/or children to immigrate to the U.S. For children, the U.S. citizen must first determine if he/she can transmit citizenship to the biological child.
 This process is handled by our American Citizens Services Unit – please click here for details.
 If the child is determined not to have a claim to citizenship and the child is under the age of 21 and unmarried, he or she may be eligible to immigrate to the States under the IR2 or CR2 immediate relative category.

 How do I apply?
 The U.S. citizen (also known as the petitioner) must first file an I-130 petition with the U.S. Citizenship and Immigration Services (USCIS).
 A separate petition must be filed for each person immigrating.
 U.S. citizens who temporarily reside in Iraq or live in the United States should contact their local USCIS office for further information.

 What if I am getting married in Iraq and then plan to move to the U.S.?
-If the marriage will take place in Iraq and the couple plans to permanently live in the States, the husband or wife of the U.S. citizen will require an immigrant visa.
+If the marriage will take place in Iraq and the couple plans to permanently live in the States, the spouse of the U.S. citizen will require an immigrant visa.
 Please note that the petition, Form I-130, cannot be filed until the marriage has taken place.